timeplus-io/proton/examples/fraud_detection/README.md

 ## Run Notebook

-You visit `http://localhost:8888/notebooks/work/fraud_detection.ipynb` to access the notebook.
-And the just follow the code in the notebook step by step.
+Visit `http://localhost:8888/notebooks/work/fraud_detection.ipynb` to access the notebook.
+And then just follow the code in the notebook step by step.